MultiOSDev/MultiOSDev/README.md

 - https://github.com/EverestWorks/

-- Working on EverTerm, ideas and help is very much appreciated
+- Working on vTerm, developers are very much appreciated

 The best way to get the most out of a developer or an engineer is to give them the time they need to make their best